godaddy/node-connect-qos/README.md

 		});
 	}).listen(8392);

+### Middleware Options

+* `beforeThrottle(qosInstance, req, res)` - If a function is provided it will be invoked prior to throttling a request in case a decision is desired.
+Only if the function explicitly returns `false` will the throttle request be denied, not resulting in a `503` status.

 ## Additional Methods

 Users may also invoke methods `isBadHost(host)` or `isBadIp(ip)` on the `qos` instance to check the status of a given host or IP address.
 These methods will return `true` or `false` indicating whether the `host` or `ip` is currently considered to be a bad actor.